 What are the Immigration Consequences if you are convicted of an Impaired Driving and you are not a Canadian Citizen?

-The Impaired Driving Act, a part of the Criminal Law Act in Canada, raises the maximum penalty for alcohol impaired driving to 10-years imprisonment.
+The Impaired Driving Laws, a part of the Criminal Law in Canada, raises the maximum penalty for alcohol impaired driving to 10-years imprisonment.
 This increase has massive ramifications for a person who is not a citizen of Canada and who has been charged with an alcohol-impaired driving offence.
 Not to mention having a Criminal Record has significant impact on travel and future employments.

 The increase means that alcohol-impaired driving now qualifies as a charge of serious criminality for the purposes of s.
 36 of the Immigration and Refugee Protection Act.